joshhornby/joshhornby.github.io/_posts/2025-06-17-scepticism-to-collaboration-with-llms.md

 1. **State intent first**: Ask the model to summarise the problem and sketch a solution outline before it writes a single line.
 Misalignment surfaces early.
 2. **Write tests up front**: The generated code reveals gaps, I expand the edge cases.
 A failing test is a fast guard-rail.
 3. **Iterate with review**: I keep the review process identical to human PRs: style, complexity, and clarity all matter.
 4. **Capture rationale**: I ask for a short "why this design" note and save it beside the code.
-Future contributors—including the model inherit the context.
+Future contributors, including the model inherit the context.

 ## Practices that compound value